Nitrolaunch/nitrolaunch/docs/docs/plugins/development/hooks.md

 # Hooks

 Hooks are what give your plugin functionality.
 They are essentially custom event handlers that can be written in any language.
-They can run code whenever something happens, or inject new items into some of the data-driven parts of MCVM.
+They can run code whenever something happens, or inject new items into some of the data-driven parts of Nitrolaunch.
 Handlers for hooks are defined in the plugin manifest.

 ## Parts of a Hook